Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 10-12 Formal Report.md

 16. This tells us that the priority encoder is non-invertable.
 We cannot figure out what the original input to the priority encoder was, solely based on the decoder output.
 We would need a standard encoder if we wanted to get the multiplier from the decoder output.
 A priority encoder will not work.

-16. We will split our 128-bit packet into 2 64-bit packets by using a multiplexor to decide which section of bits we will use.
-For the transciever, we send this data from the multiplexor to a shift register so when the receiver recieves the 64 bits, we will load the shift register with the first 64 bits and wait for the next 64 bits to fully load our shift register.
+16. We will split our 128-bit packet into 2 64-bit packets by using a multiplexer to decide which section of bits we will use.
+For the transceiver, we send this data from the multiplexer to a shift register so when the receiver receives the 64 bits, we will load the shift register with the first 64 bits and wait for the next 64 bits to fully load our shift register.

 ### Conclusion